-Adults with autism may feel that they are always "missing" something when interacting with other people.
-If you find that you frequently misread other people, it may mean you have this characteristic of autism.
+Autistic adults may feel that they are always "missing" something when interacting with other people.
+If you find that you frequently misread other people, it may mean you have this symptom of autism.

 Many people with autism experience extreme over- or under-sensitivity to stimuli, known as sensory processing disorder or sensory integration dysfunction.
-According to Psychology Today, this sensory processing disorder can present a major social challenge for autistic adults.
-Meeting new people brings new sensory information, including smells, sounds, sights, and other types of input.
-This can lead autistic adults to avoid new social interactions.
+According to Psychology Today, this sensory processing disorder can present a major social challenge for adults with autism.
+Meeting new people brings in new sensory information, including smells, sounds, sights, and other types of input.
+This can lead some adults with autism to avoid new social interactions.

 Lack of Empathy and Shared Perspective

-Understanding where other people are coming from can be challenging for all adults, but for those with autism, it can be extremely difficult.
-Many individuals with autism struggle to understand the perspectives of others, and this can lead to a lack of empathy.
-It also makes it difficult for autistic adults to share another person's interest in a topic.
+Understanding where other people are coming from can be challenging for all adults but for those with autism, it can be even more difficult.
+Many individuals with autism struggle to understand the perspectives of others, which can come across as a lack of empathy.
+It can also make it difficult to connect with others on a deeper level.

-According to WebMD, up to 40% of people diagnosed with autism may never learn to speak.
+According to WebMD, up to 40 percent of people diagnosed with autism are never able to speak.
 Adults who are completely non-verbal may be on the autism spectrum, but verbal communication can still present a challenge for those who can speak at an age-appropriate level.

-Autistic adults may find it challenging to make their needs known to others or to start and maintain a conversation.
-They may find that the words they want to say simply disappear when they begin talking.
-Processing thoughts into spoken language may be very challenging.
+Adults with autism may find it challenging to make their needs known to others or to start and maintain a conversation.
+They may find that the words they want to say simply disappear when they begin talking and processing thoughts into spoken language may feel impossible.

-One hallmark of adult autism is limited interests.
-Many autistic adults are extremely knowledgeable about certain topics, such as aviation, engineering, word origins, history, and many other areas.
-This hyper-focus on a particular area of interest can be extremely enjoyable for the individual, but it can present major challenges as well.
+One hallmark of adult autism includes very specific interests.
+Many adults with autism are extremely knowledgeable about certain topics, such as aviation, engineering, word origins, and history to name a few.
+This hyper-focus on a particular area can be extremely enjoyable for the individual, but it can present major challenges as well.

-If you are very interested in a particular topic and discuss this topic at length with other people, this can be an indication of autism.
-The intense interest, coupled with perspective-taking challenges, can result in social difficulties if other people are not interested in the topic.
+If you are very interested in a particular topic and discuss this topic at length with other people, even if they appear to not be interested, this can be an indication of autism.
+The intense interest, coupled with perspective-taking challenges, can result in social difficulties.

-For some autistic individuals, repeating the same words, phrases, or behaviors can provide great comfort.
-The outcome of these routines in predictable and is under the control of the individual.
-However, these repetitive behaviors do not serve a practical, social, or communication function.
+For some individuals, repeating the same words, phrases, or behaviors can provide great security.
+The outcome of these routines is predictable and is under the control of the individual.
+However, these repetitive behaviors can become disruptive to their life.

 Need for Routine

-For autistic individuals of any age, there are a lot of unknowns in the world.
+For individuals of any age with autism, there are a lot of unknowns in the world.
 Many social and communication skills others take for granted are mysterious to those on the spectrum.
 One way to provide comfort and predictability is to rely on routines.